 Executive Board

-The MEHA Executive Board is the governing body of the organization, it consists of the Officers (President, Vice-President, Treasurer, Secretary), the Immediate Past President and twelve at large members.
+The MEHA Executive Board is the governing body of the organization consisting of a volunteer executive board with four officers (President, Vice President, Treasurer, Secretary), the immediate past president, and twelve at-large members.

 The officers are elected annually and the at large members serve staggered three years terms, with four at large positions becoming open each year.